-We are now finalising our plans, in line with Government guidance, to ensure the re-opening of our schools can happen as smoothly as possible.
+We have now finalised our plans, in line with Government guidance, to ensure the re-opening of our schools can happen as smoothly as possible.

 Implementing measures to create a safe environment within schools remains a central focus of the guidance but it is clear that many of the existing measures we have grown used to this term will change significantly in response to the decreased prevalence of Coronavirus.

 To summarise the Government’s plans, please note the following information, which we have split into sections (click on the section you wish to read to expand the information):

 Prepare for all pupils to return in Autumn

 School attendance will be mandatory in Autumn and the usual rules on attendance will apply.
 That includes a school's responsibility to record attendance and follow up on absence.

 On 1 August, the government will pause its advice for vulnerable people to shield, if there's a continued decline in Coronavirus transmission rates.
 This means that students affected by those rules should be able to return to school.

 However, some students may still be unable to attend because they are complying with clinical and/or public health advice given to them (e.g. if they're self-isolating and waiting for a test result).
 In that case, schools should not penalise absence and will be expected to offer them access to remote education.